atlansien/playwright-example/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

+## Continuous Integration

+This project is configured with GitHub Actions to automatically run tests on pull requests and pushes to the main branch.
+The workflow configuration can be found in `.github/workflows/playwright.yml`.

 ---